ArtBlocks/artblocks-docs/creator-onboarding/readme/community-agreements.md

 ---
 order: 500
-description: Community Aggreements
+description: Community Agreements
 ---
-# Community Aggreements
+# Community Agreements

 These community guidelines have been inspired by BUFU By Us For Us, Flatbush Mixtape, Binch Press (BP), and Queer.Archive.Work (QAW)  Community Agreements.